starlingvibes/alx-system_engineering-devops/0x02-shell_redirections/README.md

-display the last 10 lines of a file display the first 10 lines of a file display the nth line of a file creating a file with special characters
+display the last 10 lines of a file display the first 10 lines of a file display the nth line of a file creating a file with special characters redirecting output into a file